 Cleaning has been enhanced at Karelia UAS.
 However, even efficient cleaning alone is not enough for keeping all surfaces clean in the everyday life of a school community.
 Therefore, it is recommended to disinfect the surfaces after each use (such as public computers on campuses).
 There are disinfection wipes available for this purpose in Karelia UAS facilities.
 Every user is responsible for wiping the surfaces before and after each use.

-There will be no international student mobility at Karelia UAS in the autumn term.
-In addition, employees’ work trips abroad have been cancelled.
-Instead of work-related travelling in Finland, remote participation is preferred, if possible.
+Work-related travelling in Finland, remote participation is preferred, if possible.
 If they are necessary, a permission needs to be applied from the supervisor, taking general safety instructions into account.

 All students and employees are encouraged to observe the risks related to private travelling abroad.
 Such trips may afterwards require a two-week quarantine period imposed by the authorities, during which it is prohibited to enter campus premises.

 External events will not be held on Karelia UAS campuses during the autumn term.
 Remote participation in meetings is also recommended.
 In exceptional cases (e.g. in case of a small number of participants), meetings organised by Karelia UAS may also be held on campuses, taking safety instructions into account.
 It is essential that the organiser ensures in advance that adequate safety measures, e.g. safety distances and other protective measures, are possible.